slowernews/wisdom-tldr/README.md

 ###On confidence

 If you say it with confidence, you are what you say you are.<br>
-I don't care from where you get your confidence, just get it.
+Don't care from where you get your confidence, just get it.
 [Mastery](#on-mastery) and core values are good sources.

 > *'You're only as good as your next speech.'*